-In September 2019, Harris Academy Ockendon joined the Harris Federation which runs nearly 50 successful primary and secondary academies in London and Essex.
-The vast majority of Harris academies inspected by Ofsted have been rated 'outstanding'.
+Harris Academy Ockendon is part of the Harris Federation which runs nearly 50 successful primary and secondary academies in London and Essex.
+The vast majority of Harris academies inspected by Ofsted have been rated 'outstanding', and in February 2024 we were thrilled to be one of them, gaining Outstanding in all areas which highlighted the many strengths of our provision.